Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Annie's feature list is the broadest in the software-only category: video, two-way talk, motion and sound detection, cry detection, lullabies (15 included), white noise, night light, sleep diary, sleep state detection, multi-baby (up to 4), multi-caregiver, growth tracking, low-light filter.
 Six years of feature accretion.

-Tuck matches Annie on the basics — video, two-way talk, motion, sound, cry, white noise, night light, sleep diary — and skips a few (no growth tracking, no built-in lullaby library beyond what AI generates).
-Where Tuck departs from the Annie pattern is the AI layer: Gemini-powered scene captions ("baby rolled to side, breathing steady"), generative lullabies that compose new music every night, and an opt-in voice clone of a family member.
+Tuck matches Annie on the basics — video, two-way talk, motion, sound, cry detection, written morning sleep diary — and skips a few (no growth tracking, no fixed lullaby library, and no multi-baby support at launch).
+Where Tuck departs from the Annie pattern is the AI layer: on-device AI scene captions ("baby rolled to side, breathing steady") — your nursery video is never sent to a cloud AI — a curated library of 16 lullabies across six moods with a fade-out sleep timer, and free family viewer access for grandparents and nannies.

 If your mental model is "feature-rich app I'll spend an evening configuring," Annie is the obvious fit.
 If it's "app that does novel AI things every night and stays out of the way otherwise," Tuck is built for that.